candlepin/candlepin.github.io/docs/candlepin/environments_design.md

 Examples:

-* System binds to a subscription which has not yet had (all of) it's content promoted to the system's environment.
+* System binds to a subscription which has not yet had (all of) its content promoted to the system's environment.
 * Org 1 imports a manifest with product P, later on org 2 imports a manifest with product P, but P now has new content sets from Red Hat.
 Org 1's entitlements would all get regenerated, go out to client systems, all of whom